Oregon Trail: What’s the Price of Dysentery?

 I had done the thing and went back to reading about Snake River and Fort Kearney.

 Putting aside its popular reputation, The Oregon Trail has been a standard example of edutainment (education and entertainment) and arguably one of the most successful educational video games in the history of the medium.
-I wrote in a previous article how educational videogames typically operate, and also noted that, barring a few examples, they have a tendency to, well…suck.
+I wrote in a previous essay how educational videogames typically operate, and also noted that, barring a few examples, they have a tendency to, well…suck.
 Or at least the ones that I have played.
 The problem I, like many young players had, was that the games were never terribly compelling, or if they were, the software used to make them was just nowhere near as intuitive as the fun console or for-profit PC games were.
 I loved the Putt-Putt games when I was small, but compared to say Rise of Nations or Luigi’s Mansion they just couldn’t compare.
 Nostalgia can cloud judgment as much as it can reinforce bias, but since I had never played The Oregon Trail I went into the experience with an open mind.

 I was delighted to find out that, while basic, The Oregon Trail was in fact a fun game.